Himeji Castle: Cultural impact

 Himeji Castle is frequently known as Hakuro-jō or Shirasagi-jō ("White Egret Castle" or "White Heron Castle") because of its brilliant white exterior and supposed resemblance to a bird taking flight.
-The castle has been featured extensively in foreign and Japanese films, including the James Bond movie "You Only Live Twice" (1967), and Akira Kurosawa's Kagemusha (1980) and Ran (1985).
+The castle has been featured extensively in foreign and Japanese films, including the James Bond movie You Only Live Twice (1967), and Akira Kurosawa's Kagemusha (1980) and Ran (1985).
 In the television miniseries Shōgun (1980) it served as a stand-in for feudal-era Osaka Castle.
-In the video games Civilization Revolution and Civilization V, Himeji Castle is available to build as a world wonder.
-It is also to be found as a Great Building in Forge of Empires.
+In the video games Civilization Revolution (2008) and Civilization V (2010), Himeji Castle is available to build as a world wonder.
+It is also to be found as a Great Building in Forge of Empires (2012).

+In 2023 the Lego Group launched a 2,125-piece model of Himeji Castle as part of its Lego Architecture Series.

 Lore and legend

+The Dish Mansion at Banchō

 Himeji Castle is associated with a number of local legends.
 The well-known kaidan (or Japanese ghost story) of Banchō Sarayashiki (番町皿屋敷, "The Dish Mansion at Banchō") is set in Edo (Tokyo), but a variant called Banshū Sarayashiki (播州皿屋敷, "The Dish mansion in Harima Province") is set in Himeji Castle.
 There is a disputed claim that the castle is the bona fide location of the entire legend, and the alleged Okiku's Well remains in the castle to this day.
 According to the legend, Okiku was falsely accused of losing dishes that were valuable family treasures, and then killed and thrown into the well.
 Her ghost remained to haunt the well at night, counting dishes in a despondent tone.

+Osakabehime

 Himeji Castle is said to be inhabited by the yōkai Osakabehime, who lives in the castle tower and avoids humans, whom she hates.
-In some legends she takes the form of an old woman (or woman in her 30s) in ceremonial, twelve-layered kimono.
+In some legends, she takes the form of an old woman (or woman in her 30s) in ceremonial, twelve-layered kimono.
 She can read human minds and control lesser animal-like yōkai, kenzokushin.

+Ubagaishi

 The legend of the "Old Widow's Stone" (姥が石, Ubagaishi) is another folklore story associated with the castle.
 According to the legend, Toyotomi Hideyoshi ran out of stones when building the original three-story keep, and an old woman heard about his trouble.
 She gave him her hand millstone even though she needed it for her trade.
 It was said that people who heard the story were inspired and also offered stones to Hideyoshi, speeding up the construction of the castle.
 To this day, the supposed stone can be seen covered with a wire net in the middle of one of the stone walls in the castle complex.

+Sakurai Genbei

 A folklore story is also associated with Sakurai Genbei, who was Ikeda Terumasa's master carpenter in the construction of the keep.
 According to the legend, Sakurai was dissatisfied with his construction, feeling that the keep leaned a little to the southeast.
 Eventually, he became distraught and climbed to the top of the keep, where he jumped to his death with a chisel in his mouth.